Explore the best car, science, and art museums in Asheville, NC. Plus, visit famous historic sites and spooky

 Both Vanderbilts had a special interest in forestry and politics.
 They helped put Asheville, NC on the map.

 Start with a self-guided tour of Biltmore House to learn all of its cool facts.
 One of our favorite rooms includes the massive library with 22,000 volumes of books.

 George started the original Goodreads, journaling what he read.
 Keep your eyes out for the chess set that belonged to Napoleon Bonaparte as well.

 Novelties of their time, Biltmore’s indoor pool and bowling alley add extra luxury and fun to the somewhat creepy-cool ambiance.

-Then, head to the gardens for some sun and blooms after your 1.5 to 2-hour house tour.
+Then, head to the gardens for some sun and Biltmore Blooms after your self-guided 1.5 to 2-hour house tour.